Camberwell Art School: A Five-year Apprenticeship

 In 1981, I successfully applied to the Camberwell painting school to study for a three year degree in Fine Art.

-Unfortunately, I soon found painting from the human figure very tedious.
+Unfortunately, I soon found painting from the human figure very tedious, which is ironic given the nature of the paintings I’ve made since 2013.

 I recall one particular discussion with a teacher who was a successful Royal Academician.